AnsaYong/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # 0x07.
 Python - Test-driven development

 This directory contains files generated during the Python Test-driven development course of the ALX software engineering program.
-The modules present in this directory and the subdirectory, tests, contains test cases written in text files.
+Modules are present in this directory as Python files while the tests subdirectory contains test cases in both text (doctest cases) and Python (unittest cases) files.

 USAGE - Testing: